-The legal basis for the exchange of Incident Reports is found in Directive 2002/59/EC, as amended.
+The legal basis for the exchange of Incident Reports is found in the VTMIS Directive (2002/59/EC, as amended).
 In particular:

 - a.
 Article 2 defines the scope of the Directive and the vessel categories to which it applies; - b.
-Article 16.1 sets out the criteria for ships considered as "posing a potential hazard to shipping or a threat to maritime safety, the safety of the individuals or the environment"; - c.
-Article 16.2 states that coastal stations holding information on such ships shall communicate it to other coastal stations located along the planned route of the ship; - d.
-Article 16.3 defines the obligations of the Member States receiving information pursuant to Article 16.2, and requires that they inform all Member States concerned of the results of any inspection or verification taken; - e.
-Article 17.1 defines which types of incidents and accidents at sea must be reported by the master of a ship sailing within the search and rescue region (SAR) or exclusive economic zone (EEZ), or equivalent, of a Member State; - f.
-Article 17.2 identifies the minimum information that masters are required to provide in order to comply with Article 17.1; - g.
-Article 21.2 expands the notifying requirements of Article 16, by requesting Member States to provide, upon request, information received in accordance with Article 17 to the competent authority of another Member State (at any time, for safety purposes); - Article 21.3 states that Member States shall take the appropriate measures to inform other interested Member States of factors which involve or increase the risk to their shipping areas or coastal zones.
-Also, that Member States should fully use the reports that ships transmit to them in compliance with Article 17.1; - i.
-Article 22 refers to the designation and publication of the list of competent bodies to which notifications (incident reports) must be made; - j.
-Annex III point 3 provides that electronic messages in accordance with this Directive and other relevant EU legislation shall also be exchanged through SSN. - k.
-Article 20a(3) states that in implementing the procedures provided for in the plans for accommodating ships in need of assistance, Member States shall ensure that relevant information is made available to the parties involved in the operations.
+Article 3.s defines 'SafeSeaNet' which means the Community maritime information and exchange system developed by the Commission in cooperation with the Member States to ensure the implementation of Community legislation; - c.
+Article 16.1 sets out the criteria for ships considered as "posing a potential hazard to shipping or a threat to maritime safety, the safety of the individuals or the environment"; - d.
+Article 16.2 states that coastal stations holding information on such ships shall communicate it to other coastal stations located along the planned route of the ship; - e.
+Article 16.3 defines the obligations of the Member States receiving information pursuant to Article 16.2, and requires that they inform all Member States concerned of the results of any inspection or verification taken; - f.
+Article 17.1 defines which types of incidents and accidents at sea must be reported by the master of a ship sailing within the search and rescue region (SAR) or exclusive economic zone (EEZ), or equivalent, of a Member State; - g.
+Article 17.2 identifies the minimum information that masters are required to provide in order to comply with Article 17.1; - Article 21.2 expands the notifying requirements of Article 16, by requesting Member States to provide, upon request, information received in accordance with Article 17 to the competent authority of another Member State (at any time, for safety purposes); - Article 21.3 states that Member States shall take the appropriate measures to inform other interested Member States of factors which involve or increase the risk to their shipping areas or coastal zones.
+Also, that Member States should fully use the reports that ships transmit to them in compliance with Article 17.1; - j.
+Article 22 refers to the designation and publication of the list of competent bodies to which notifications (incident reports) must be made; - k.
+Annex III point 3 on Exchange and Sharing of data provides that electronic messages in accordance with this Directive and other relevant EU legislation shall be exchanged through SSN - I. Article 20a(3) states that in implementing the procedures provided for in the plans for accommodating ships in need of assistance, Member States shall ensure that relevant information is made available to the parties involved in the operations.